PetrAPConsulting/Mistral-OCR/README.md

    ```bash
    npm start
    ```
-   The server will run on `http://localhost:3001` You can change local server if this one is already use.
+   The server will run on `http://localhost:3001` You can change local server if this one is already used.
 Do not forget make change in HTML front end and `proxy-server.js`

 2. Open `Mistral_OCR.html` in your web browser